 If the output remains higher than the Pr.
 48 setting during inverter operation for longer than the time set in Pr.
-49, the output current detection signal (Y12) is output from the inverter's open collector output terminal.
+49, the output current detection signal (Y12) is output from the inverter's open collector output or contact output terminal.